SuryaTejJosyula/ADX-in-a-Day/README.md

 # Azure Data Explorer in a Day (Preview)

-Welcome to a One Day, Hands on workshop on Azure Data Explorer.
+Welcome to a One Day, Hands on learning on Azure Data Explorer.
 Synapse Customer Success Engineering team is delighted to present this challenge based, discover by doing experience divided into 2 labs of 4 Hours each, a total of 8 hours.

-## After the workshop, you'll better understand how to
+## After the Labs, you'll better understand how to
 - Setup Free Azure Data Explorer cluster and database
 - Ingest data into ADX database
 - Run Powerful KQL queries to explore the data